ClemPalf/SageMaker-Arvato/README.md

 ## Files
 - **proposal.pdf** My project proposal.
 Introducing the problem and my proposed solutions at the time.
 Some aspects changed as I was progressing throughout the project.
 - **report.pdf** My project report.
 Splited into 5 major parts: Definition, Analysis, Methodology and Results.
-- **Notebooks 1,2 and 3** Containing respectively the code for Data preprocessing, Dimanesionality reduction / clustering and Model creation.
+- **Notebooks 1,2 and 3** Containing respectively the code for Data preprocessing, Dimensionality reduction / clustering and Model creation.
 - **source_pytorch** Contain the model/train/predict.py files required for the creation and deployment of a pytorch model with SageMaker.

 ## Instructions